rosawe/CE_dampcore/README.md

-Code originally written by James Guillochon.
-README last updated 11/24/2015.
+Code originally written by James Guillochon, with additions from Jamie Law-Smith, Samantha Wu, and Rosa Wallace Everson.
+README last updated 2/9/2022 by RWE.

-This simulation setup allows one to simulate the interaction between an extended, polytropic object and a point mass.
+This simulation setup allows one to simulate the interaction between an extended, polytropic object or stellar profile and a point mass.
 The code now utilizes the Sinks module to integrate particle trajectories, which brings the benefit of being able to include an arbitrary number of point-like perturbers.
-The code has been tested to work with FLASH 4.2.2, and is currently being tested with FLASH 4.3, the latest version.
+This version has been used to simulate common envelope interactions between massive, extended, post-main sequence stars and compact companions.
+Any 1D stellar profile can be used to provide the star's structure, as long as the output is formatted correctly.
+The code has been used successfully with FLASH 4.3, but should not be used with FLASH 4.5.

 To install, clone this repository to the Simulation path within the FLASH hierarchy:

 	cd /path/to/flash/directory/FLASH4.3/source/Simulation/SimulationMain
-	hg clone ssh://hg@bitbucket.org/Guillochon/multitidal
+	gh repo clone rosawe/CE_dampcore

 Then, change back to the main FLASH directory and run the setup script.
-A recommended setup for the default parameters are (for pure hydro):
+I recommend the following setup:

 	cd /path/to/flash/directory/FLASH4.3
-	./setup MultiTidal -noclobber -maxblocks=1000 -auto -3d -objdir=object_multitidal +newMpole +uhd
+	./setup CE_dampcore -noclobber -maxblocks=2000 -nxb=8 -nyb=8 -nzb=8 -auto -3d -objdir=object_CE_dampcore +newMpole +parallelIO +uhd loadProfile=True

 Within this repository are a number of "example" run directories that contain files that need to be included when running this setup under various conditions.
-The example folder that corresponds to the setup line above is `example_setup`, make a full copy of this folder to the location you intend to produce the FLASH outputs.
+The example folder that corresponds to the setup line above is `example_damped_core`, make a full copy of this folder to the location you intend to produce the FLASH outputs.
+In the output folder, you will also need to include a data file containing your stellar profile.

-	cp -R /path/to/flash/directory/FLASH4.3/source/Simulation/SimulationMain/multitidal/example_setup /desired/run/location/.
+	cp -R /path/to/flash/directory/FLASH4.3/source/Simulation/SimulationMain/multitidal/example_damped_core /desired/run/location/.

 Then, to run FLASH, use `mpirun` (or similar) from that run directory, e.g.

 	cd /desired/run/location
-	mpirun -np 4 /path/to/flash/directory/FLASH4.3/object_multitidal/flash4
+	mpirun -np 4 /path/to/flash/directory/FLASH4.3/object_CE_dampcore/flash4

 To add additional physics/features, the user needs to modify the setup line above and use a run directory appropriate to that setup: